 And Someone there who loved me.
 Someone I could talk to.
 Who knew me and liked me anyway.
 A friend when everyone else failed or disappointed or scared me.
 The minute I got old enough to hear official church talk about God and Jesus, the instant I heard the first “invitation,” I walked the aisle.
 And every aisle afterward.
 Seeking, hoping, and never saying no. But confused by the people who named Him.
-Confused by the programs at Church.
+Uncomfortable in the programs at Church.
 Loved some of it.
 Hated some of it.

-Always Faith whispered, aloof, from the shadows.
+Yet Faith always whispered, aloof, from the shadows.
 Always I knew when I saw the light shining in the window at night.
 Somebody was there.
 And they loved me.
 It didn’t even bother me that they were invisible.
 The evidence was everywhere, the reflected light of the invisible presence.
 The peace of leaves in the evening breeze and early stars, even in the midst of unkindness at school and duplicity at church and chaos in the streets.

 He must be very patient, God.
 Must love with a power, a force, we cannot comprehend.
 In fact, the older I get, the less I think of “knowing” at all.
 Love is so much more powerful than knowledge, so irrefutable on its own.
 You can argue every point of doctrine and tradition in the Good Book and echoed in the rafters at the churches.
 But you lay it all aside in a minute for a whiff of love.
 And then, when you can, when you breathe enough of it in, walk in it a while, you love back.
 You love back and see that Love is its own reward.
 Instead of begging God for things, it becomes its own reward just to simply love Him back.